Arjun Mani

 [Paper] / [IEEE page]

-Pioneered a deep learning-based, adaptive improvement of state-of-the-art segmentation techniques, which achieved ~10% accuracy gains on MRI and CT lesion datasets.
+Pioneered a deep learning-aided image segmentation approach which improved over state-of-the-art techniques, and achieved ~10% accuracy gains on MRI and CT lesion datasets.